dmuth/monte-carlo-in-rust/README.md

 in the circle are divided into the total number of points and multiplied by four.
 This gives us an approximation of Pi.

+## CLI Args

+The absolute most up to date args can be found by running `monte_carlo -h`, but here's a brief introduction to command line options:

+- `-g, --grid-size` - How big to make each axis of the grid?
+Bigger sizes will yield more precise numbers for Pi.
+- `-c, --count` - How many random points to generate in total?
+- `-b, --batch-size` - How many random points per loop in each thread?
+- `-n, --num-threads` - How many threads to use for random point generation?
+- `-m, --metrics` - Set if you want metrics printed out in JSON format.
+- `-t, --turbo` - Use "turbo" mode where a simplfied version of the Pythagorean Theorem is used.
+- `--cache` - Set to use caching for "is this point inside the circle?" calculations.
+- `--benchmark` - Benchmark mode.
+This will print how many points per second were plotted.
+- `-a, --avg-multiple-runs` - Perform multiple runs and average the values of Pi from all runs.
+- `-r, --random-seed` - ADVANCED: Seed the random number generator with a value for deterministic behavior.
+  - This is only effective when used in a single thread.
+Multiple threads are NOT deterministic because each thread gets its own RNG

 ## Architecture

 - App - Top level module/struct, that drives everything.
 It spawns threads and performs calculations in threads.